D1N2O3B4/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists displays all files in the current working directory, parent directory and boot directory 12-file_type is a script that creates a file iamafile in the directory tmp and thenprints the file file type of iamafile 13-symbolic_link is a scrip which has a a link __ls__ to /bin/ls
+11-lists displays all files in the current working directory, parent directory and boot directory 12-file_type is a script that creates a file iamafile in the directory tmp and thenprints the file file type of iamafile 13-symbolic_link is a scrip which has a a link __ls__ to /bin/ls 14-copy_html i a script to copy html files from current directory to the parent directory of the working directory